UniExeterRSE/intro-version-control/_episodes/03_git_vs_github.md

 possible to use Git without these.
-Indeed, it's best _not_ to rely on these integrated facilities for using Git, because you may well come up against situations in your work where you need to use Git in environments which force you to use it at the command line, such as remote servers, high performance computers, etc.
+Indeed, it's best _not_ to rely on these integrated facilities for using Git, because you may well come up against situations in your work where you need to use Git in environments which force you to use it at the command line, such as remote servers.

+Chances are that, at some
-It is possible to use Git completely 'locally'; that is, without interacting over the internet with some remote service.
-This is perfectly fine if you just want to version control your own software project that you have no intention of sharing with anyone.
-Chances are, though, that you will need to share your work, either with collaborators as the code is developed or in order to publicise your work.
+point, you will want to share your work, either with collaborators as the code is developed or in order to publicise your work.
 On it's own, Git doesn't provide the means to do this — for that, you also need somewhere to host a 'remote' version of your code which others can access.
 Many web platforms have been created to provide this service.
 They use Git as the core version control technology, while providing additional layers of functionality to facilitate sharing and collaboration with other developers.
 Examples of these platforms include
-<a href="https://about.gitlab.com/" rel="external noreferrer">GitLab</a>,
+<a href="https://about.gitlab.com/" target="_blank" rel="external noreferrer">GitLab</a>,
-<a href="https://codeberg.org/" rel="external noreferrer">Codeberg</a> and
+<a href="https://codeberg.org/" target="_blank" rel="external noreferrer">Codeberg</a> and
-<a href="https://github.com/" rel="external noreferrer">GitHub</a>.
+<a href="https://github.com/" target="_blank" rel="external noreferrer">GitHub</a>.
+It is possible to use Git completely 'locally'; that is, without interacting over the internet with some remote service.
+This is perfectly fine if you just want to version control your own software project that you have no intention of sharing with anyone.

 ## Managing collaboration with GitHub